nao1215/sqly/website/content/reference.md

-The checks that can run before the import do: a destination that is a directory, ends in a path separator, or whose parent directory does not exist is rejected before any input is read.
+The checks that can run before the import do: a destination that is a directory, ends in a path separator, or whose parent directory does not exist is rejected before any input is read, as is an `--output-format` that contradicts the destination's extension.

 A destination that resolves to one of the input files is rejected too — overwriting a source is `.save --in-place`'s job, not a side effect of `--output`.
 Symlinks are resolved before that comparison, so an alias cannot get around it.
+This one is not a pre-import check: which files became which tables is only known once they have been imported, so the inputs are read before the destination is refused.
+It exits `4` either way.

 An existing destination is **overwritten**. `--output` is how you name the file you want; it does not ask.
 The file's permissions are preserved when it already exists,